abecms/abecms/docs/types/abe-image.md

 ## Config `Abe.json`

-You can change the directory where file will be uploaded inside `abe.json` config file.
+You can change the directory where files will be uploaded inside `abe.json` config file.

 To do this add `upload` object that contains an `image` property, the value of this property will be the path to your upload folder (relative to the root path of your project).